Ozaukee County Distribution Interconnection Project

 A:

-We are required to propose two route options for this new power line.
 The Public Service Commission of Wisconsin is the regulatory agency with the authority to approve or deny the proposed project and select the final route.

 A: